 - Creepy Child: Anthony.

 - Kids Are Cruel: The thing is, Anthony isn't any different from regular little children, as far as his mental and emotional states.
 The problem is that he has complete omnipotence over his environment and everyone in it, and that does not go well with the mood swings and lack of empathy common to every preschooler.
+Especially since nobody dares to try to discipline him.

 - Lost in the Maize: Where Anthony sends the bodies of his victims.